Poppy Seed Baked French Toast Casserole

 I knew that no one would eat them as is, so trash can was most likely its destination if nothing was done.

 This was the perfect chance to act.
-I sliced the rolls, placed them on a baking sheet and dried them at 190F for about 2 hours, driving people at the cabin crazy with the aroma in the meantime.
+I sliced the rolls, placed them on a baking sheet and dried them at 190F for about 2 hours the night before, driving people at the cabin crazy with the aroma in the meantime.

-Next morning before doing anything else, I put the dish in the oven and set my timer.
-By the time I got morning grooming and other things done, Poppy Seed & White Chocolate Bread Pudding was all done!
+Next morning before doing anything else, I put my French Toast Casserole in the oven and set my timer.
+By the time I got morning grooming and other things done, my French Toast Casserole was all done!
 You should’ve seen the surprise on everyone’s face when they tried it!
 Not having any idea what I was doing the day before, it was a pretty pleasant and delicious surprise indeed!
 I might be biased, but I think this should be YOUR Christmas Breakfast this year!

 - 8 cups Poppy Seed rolls / Challah / French Bread cubed, dried